nens/threedi-connector/README.rst

 ``SimulationManager`` or ``Simulation`` objects.
 Note: if you call ``.authenticate()`` without arguments, it will prompt for credentials.

-To disable interactivity completely it is safer to just instantiate without
+To disable interactivity completely it is safer to just instantiate with ``interactive=False``
-interactivity:

 .. code-block:: python